TwistoPayments/TwistoBackstage/_posts/2016-02-16-machine-learning-risk.md

 Because *Openscoring* doesn't maintain deployed models after server restart – there are two approaches of how to deal with this:

 - It may be possible to upload models into autodeploy folder which is then chosen during *Openscoring* server starts as argument.
-- Generated models are deployed using PUT to the proper endpoint from some file repository
+- Generated models are deployed using `HTTP PUT` to the proper endpoint from some file repository

 # Conclusion